Diving in La Paz - La Paz BCS

 Unique experience

 Our group of friends was delighted.
 The experience with sea lions was unforgettable!!!
 The boat that took us to the sea lion colony was very comfortable and fast.
-The lunch after the second dive was a spectacular Ceviche served on a completely pristine beach.
+The lunch after the second dive was a spectacular.
+Ceviche served on a completely pristine beach.
 Our dive guide was Andrea, a dive master and biologist, who explained in great detail all the questions we had about all the animals we saw, like having an encyclopedia on board!!
+A 10 out of 10 experience!!

 José Felix